 Gary Macdonald is the product manager for Greenheck and Airolite Architectural Louver products.
 He is a 25-year veteran in commercial building product sales, specifications and product development.
 Macdonald holds Bachelor of Science Degrees in Business & Sociology from the University of Wisconsin.

 Randal Geedey is the structural engineer for Airolite.
 Geedey, a 16-year veteran, has been involved in product development and engineering.
 He has also served on several AMCA committees over the years and currently sits as the chairman of the AMCA Louver Engineering Committee.
 Geedey has a Bachelor’s Degree in Mechanical Engineering from The Ohio State University.

-Headquartered in Schofield, Wisconsin, Airolite has been helping architects successfully enhance the appearance and performance of buildings for 100 years and today offers architectural louvers, custom grilles, sunscreens and sun controls.
-All Airolite products are crafted with pride in the United States.
+Airolite manufactures architectural louvers, custom grilles, sunscreens and sun controls.
+All products are made in the U.S.A.
 To learn more, visit www.airolite.com.